-This survey used the WHO definition on blindness, low vision and visual impairment.
-Blindness was defined as presenting visual acuity of less than 3/60 or inability to count fingers at a distance of 3 meters in the better eye using available means of correction (with spectacles when available).
+This survey used the WHO definition on blindness, low vision, and visual impairment.
+Blindness was defined as presenting visual acuity of less than 3/60 or inability to count fingers at a distance of 3 metres in the better eye using available means of correction (with spectacles when available).
 Low vision was defined as presenting visual acuity of less than 6/18 but equal to or greater than 3/60 in the better eye using available means of correction (with spectacles when available).
+Visual impairment was defined as presenting visual acuity of less than 6/18 but equal to or greater than 3/60 in the better eye using available means of correction (with spectacles when available).
 Visual impairment was defined as presenting visual acuity of less than 6/18 in the better eye using available means of correction (with spectacles when available).
-Refraction was not performed to determine the bestcorrected vision.
+Refraction was not performed to determine the best corrected vision.

-Cataract was defined as the presence of lens opacity giving a gray or white appearance to the pupil when examined with an oblique light in a shaded or darkened area.
+Cataract was defined as the presence of lens opacity giving a grey or white appearance to the pupil when examined with an oblique light in a shaded or darkened area.
 Refractive errors were defined as visual impairment which improved to 6/18 or better with a pinhole, with no evidence of cataract by torchlight examination.
-Retinal diseases were defined as retinal abnormalities caused by dystrophy, degeneration or acquired metabolic causes such as diabetes mellitus.
-Glaucoma was defined as the presence of the horizontal cup disc ratio of 0.4 or more along with an intraocular pressure of more than 22 mmHg.
+Retinal diseases were defined as retinal abnormalities caused by dystrophy, degeneration, or acquired metabolic causes such as diabetes mellitus.
+Glaucoma was defined as the presence of the horizontal cup-disc ratio of 0.4 or more along with an intraocular pressure of more than 22 mm Hg.
 Corneal diseases were defined as loss of normal corneal transparency due to whatever causes involving the central cornea.